jmmbustamante/LiBustamanteSoriano/README.md

 The webpage will contain the following:
   1. Homepage - The homepage consists of the title, and will show choices between pre-built and custom mechanical keyboards where users may choose from and be redirected to their respective webpage.
-  2. Pre-built Keyboard 1 - This webpage will consist of the keyboard's details and our sources, while also being in a low budget price range.
+  2. Pre-built Keyboard 1 - This webpage will consist of the keyboard's details, while also being in a low budget price range.
-  3. Pre-built Keyboard 2 - This webpage will consist of the keyboard's details and our sources, while also being in a average price range.
+  3. Pre-built Keyboard 2 - This webpage will consist of the keyboard's details, while also being in a average price range.
-  4. Pre-built Keyboard 3 - This webpage will consist of the keyboard's details and our sources, while also being in an expensive price range.
+  4. Pre-built Keyboard 3 - This webpage will consist of the keyboard's details, while also being in an expensive price range.
-  5. Custom Keyboard 1 - This webpage will consist of the keyboard's details and our sources, while also being in a low budget price range.
+  5. Custom Keyboard 1 - This webpage will consist of the keyboard's details, while also being in a low budget price range.
-  6. Custom Keyboard 2 - This webpage will consist of the keyboard's details and our sources, while also being in a average price range.
+  6. Custom Keyboard 2 - This webpage will consist of the keyboard's details, while also being in a average price range.
-  7. Custom Keyboard 3 - This webpage will consist of the keyboard's details and our sources, while also being in an expensive price range.
+  7. Custom Keyboard 3 - This webpage will consist of the keyboard's details, while also being in an expensive price range.
+  8. References - This webpage will consists of references used to obtain information gathered about the keyboards.

 Wireframe Link: https://wireframe.cc/pro/pp/aa8c1345b581441